kellerflint/Course-Resources/content/Table JOINs - Practice Assignment.md

 9. **Show Orders Placed After a Specific Date:** Write a query to display orders placed after '2023-01-01', including order ID, product names, and order date.
 Sort the results by product name.

-10. **Question: List All Orders for 'Elixir of Immortality':** Display all orders that include the 'Elixir of Immortality', showing the order ID and the date the order was placed.
+10. **List All Orders for 'Elixir of Immortality':** Display all orders that include the 'Elixir of Immortality', showing the order ID and the date the order was placed.
 Show the most recent orders first.
 ### Submission Instructions

 Please put all SQL queries for the practice questions into a single SQL file.
 Use comments to label each query with its respective question number.
 Submit this .sql file for your assignment on Canvas.